 Learning happens when we are relaxed and able to take in and process new sensory information.

 Children who struggle in the classroom often show signs of anxiety, becoming easily overwhelmed.
-Feeling threatened, their nervous system flips into an instinctive survival mode, making it harder for them to focus and pay attention.
+Feeling threatened, their nervous system flips into an instinctive survival mode.
+When this happens, learning becomes very difficult as they struggle to focus and pay attention.

-Learning to read is a complex process, that is supported by a good foundation of sensory and motor skills.
+Learning to read is a complex process, that is supported by a good foundation of early stages of development.
 Your child needs to be able to sit still, maintain balance, move their eyes across the page, and listen all at once.
 Learning is so much easier when your child is developmentally ready.

 Well-developed auditory or listening skills help your child to block out the background sounds, and focus on the teachers voice.
 It also helps them to interpret the sounds connected to the written symbols on the page.